floydeconomy/floydsdk/README.md

 # FloydSDK - Interoperabilty Typescript API

-This is the FloydSDK [JavaScript API] which connects to the [web3](https://github.com/ethereum/web3.js).
+This is the FloydSDK [JavaScript API] which connects to the [web3](https://github.com/ethereum/web3.js), which connects to the [thorify](https://github.com/vechain/thorify).

-You need to run a local or remote Ethereum node to use this library.
+You need to run a local or remote node to use this library.

-Please read the [documentation][docs] for more.
+- Vechain node
+- Ethereum node

 ## Installation